hipstersmoothie/hipstersmoothie.com/pages/garden/Better Default Tools.md

 # Better Default Tools

 A lot of the tools you use are probably super old!
-That's great cause they work no problem, but they might not be as pretty as we want them!
+That's great cause they work no problem, but they might not be as pretty as we want them.
 All of the following are tools I use to replace default tooling that is preinstalled on most computers.

 ## `cat` => `bat`